-Applications and projects
+Applications and Projects

-Projects: Civil Security - Environment
+Projects: Geo-Risks and Civil Security

 Earth Observation Center

-Applications and projects
+Applications and Projects

 Projects: Land Surface

-Applications and Projects: Environment and Civil Security
+Applications and Projects: Geo-Risks and Civil Security

 Establishing linked services for global environmental monitoring, developing early warning systems and disaster management gains increasing importance against a background of climate change.
 EOC participates in numerous relevant EU and ESA projects, cooperates with national and international organizations such as the UN Spider office and Germany’s disaster aid organization THW, and operates the Center for Satellite Based Crisis Information ZKI.